-‘Star Wars’ May Be Preparing To Eliminate Iconic Characters
+Star Wars May Be Preparing To Eliminate Iconic Characters

 Ingvild Deila On The Pressure Of Following In Carrie Fisher’s Shoes

-The story of Rogue One: A Star Wars Story called for a young version of Princess Leia, and for that, the Star Wars bosses turned to Ingvild Deila to bring the princess back to life.
-Deila opens up to the Hollywood Reporter about that task, sharing that, while it was her briefest role in terms of screen time, the pressure was like nothing she had previously experienced.
+The story of Rogue One: A Star Wars Story called for a young version of Princess Leia and, for that, the Star Wars bosses turned to Ingvild Deila to bring the princess back to life.
+Deila opens up to The Hollywood Reporter about that task, sharing that, while it was her briefest role in terms of screen time, the pressure was like nothing she had previously experienced.

 In actuality, Ingvild didn’t appear on film in the traditional sense.
 Instead, Carrie Fisher’s younger likeness was digitally recreated for just one scene.
 Even Deila’s one line was insignificant, requiring her to utter just one word, “hope,” for the Star Wars offshoot film.